 Junior high workcamps are open to those who have completed grades 6, 7, and 8.
 Senior high workcamps are open to those who have completed grade 9 through age 19.
-Young adult workcamps are open to those ages 18 through 35.
-Intergenerational workcamps are open to those who have completed grade 6 and older.
+Adult workcamps are open to those over the age of 18.
+The intergenerational workcamp is open to those who have completed grade 6 and older.
 The We Are Able workcamp is for those with intellectual disabilities ages 16-30.

 You most definitely do not have to be a member of a Church of the Brethren congregation to attend a workcamp.
 We will have a time of worship each day, however, that will be based in the Christian faith and prompted from Church of the Brethren traditions.